JustReitek/CosmicGame/README.md

 # CosmicGame
 ## Made by @Reitek.If you find bugs, please contact me on telegram!
 Telegram: @Reitek

+## ATTENTION ** If you get killed by the entities press "R" to restart the game!

                                            * The main page of the MiniGame
 <p align="center">
 <img src="https://i.imgur.com/qbvC4fb.png" alt="Screen" />